ronaldoussoren/pyobjc/docs/metadata/manual.rst

 * When the type is a integer (for example, *int*, *unsigned long* or *NSInteger*) the length is the value of the C argument.

-* When the type is *NSRange* or *CFRange* the length of the C array is the lenght of the range.
+* When the type is *NSRange* or *CFRange* the length of the C array is the length of the range.

 * When the type is *id* and the Objective-C instance responds to the "-count" selector the length of the C array is the result of calling that selector.